Corbin Carroll Preview, Player Props: Diamondbacks vs. Astros

 Corbin Carroll At The Plate

-- Carroll has 161 hits and an OBP of .363 to go with a slugging percentage of .511.
-All three of those stats are best among Arizona hitters this season.

-- He ranks 13th in batting average, 19th in on base percentage, and 17th in slugging among the qualified hitters in baseball.
+- Among the qualified hitters in MLB play, he ranks 12th in batting average, 20th in on-base percentage, and 17th in slugging.

-- He has hit a home run in 15.9% of his games this season, and 3.9% of his chances at the plate.
+- He has homered in 15.8% of his games this season, and 3.9% of his trips to the plate.

-- In 53 games this season (35.1%), Carroll has picked up an RBI, and in 18 of those games (11.9%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- In 34.9% of his games this year, Carroll has driven in at least one run.
+In 18 of those games (11.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.